One of the most common questions we get is: “Can I keep my property if I file for bankruptcy?”

-Alaska New Jersey Arkansas New Mexico Connecticut New York District of Columbia Oregon Hawaii Pennsylvania Kentucky Rhode Island Massachusetts Texas Michigan Vermont Minnesota Washington New Hampshire Wisconsin
+Alaska Arizona New Jersey Arkansas New Mexico California Connecticut Florida New York District of Columbia Oregon Georgia Hawaii Pennsylvania Kentucky Rhode Island Massachusetts Texas Michigan Vermont Minnesota Washington New Hampshire Wisconsin

 If you have resided in one of these states for (1) at least the past two years before your bankruptcy filing, or (2) the majority of the 6 month period prior to two years before your bankruptcy filing, then you choose between using the federal bankruptcy exemptions or that state’s exemptions.